K3 Technology

 Telehealth adoption accelerated dramatically and is now a permanent part of healthcare delivery in Dallas.
 But many practices implemented telehealth solutions hastily and are now dealing with platform reliability issues, integration gaps with their EHR, compliance concerns about consumer-grade video platforms, and bandwidth limitations that cause poor video quality.

-K3 Technology implements enterprise-grade telehealth solutions for Dallas healthcare organizations that integrate with existing EHR systems, meet HIPAA requirements for transmission security, and provide the reliability that clinical consultations demand.
+K3 Technology implements business-grade telehealth solutions for Dallas healthcare organizations that integrate with existing EHR systems, meet HIPAA requirements for transmission security, and provide the reliability that clinical consultations demand.
 We also optimize network infrastructure to ensure telehealth sessions don't degrade performance for in-office clinical systems.

 Multi-Location Connectivity